 There will be times when you feel insecure about this new, adventurous, pro-aging woman you are becoming.
 There will be people who will say things, sometimes innocently, that knock you off your game.
 “Aren’t you a little old to be doing that?”
 “Do you think that’s appropriate to wear?”
 You will have to find the courage to stand up to those people, those thoughts, that narrative.

 If you need someone to give you permission to take control of this life and reinvent yourself, look in the mirror and say these words.

 Now, again, with feeling friend!

 So if you are feeling a little stale as an older woman, it’s time to STOP THAT.
-You can make changes to reinvent yourself at this stage in your life.
+You can make changes to reinvent yourself at 50+.
 You CAN.
 These ten steps will help you reevaluate what YOU want from your life, and give you the guidance to go out and get it!